bgmonikkasri-dev/equihire-ai-ethical-recruiter/README.md

-# EquiHire AI: The Ethical Recruitment Engine 💅✨
+# EquiHire AI: The Ethical Recruitment Engine✨

 **EquiHire AI** is a self-healing hiring platform designed to slay unconscious bias and elevate pure merit.
 Built by **The De-Bias Diva**, this project transforms the traditional recruitment pipeline into a transparent, high-performance "Ethical Engine."